 - a.
 Is the program that the position supports funded by a dedicated and assured revenue source?
 Is the position unique to that program?
 If the answer is yes to both these questions, then, absent other considerations, the position can be advanced for CAO consideration. - i.
 A position is considered unique to a program when the classification is not located in any other department or program.
 Examples might be Librarians or Engineers.
 In this context, an Office Assistant would not be a unique position, because this classification is found in many different programs and, in the event of the potential need to eliminate filled positions, an Office Assistant could be transferred from one program to another in the County. - ii.
-Before consideration will be given a position that meets the stated criteria, departments should evaluate whether the resources involved could be used to help mitigate the impact on the County of revenue reductions in other areas. - b.
+Before consideration will be given a position that meets this criterion, departments should evaluate whether the resources involved could be used to help mitigate the impact on the County of revenue reductions in other areas. - b.
 Is the position critical to the operation of an essential public safety activity, such that not filling the position will put the health or safety of residents or other staff at risk?
-If the answer is yes, the position can be considered for approval by the CAO. - c.
+If the answer is yes, the position can be considered. - c.
 If a position is not filled, is the resulting reduction of services for a program below a legally mandated level?
-If the answer is yes, the position can be considered, but subject to the following: - i.
-The Department should first have explored obtaining a waiver of any service level mandate or the feasibility of ending the program or returning program responsibility to the State. - ii.
-To the extent practical, efforts should be made to fill the position using the call-back of a laid off County employee formerly serving in the same classification, or extra help or through internal recruitment. - d.
+If the answer is yes, the position can be considered, but subject to the following: - The department should first have explored obtaining a waiver of any service level mandate or the feasibility of ending the program or returning program responsibility to the State.

+- ii.
+To the extent practical, efforts should be made to fill the position using extra help or through internal recruitment. - d.
 If a position is not filled, is the result a diminishing service level where, in the department's judgment, the program's effectiveness is seriously compromised?
-If the answer is yes, the department should further consider the following:

-- i.
-Is this a high priority program as determined by the Board of Supervisor's Strategic Plan? - ii.
-A thorough exploration of alternative means of providing adequate services has determined they are not feasible or are more costly. - iii.
-To the extent practical, efforts should be made to fill the vacant position using extra help or through internal recruitment, or the call-back of a laid off County employee formerly serving in the same classification. - e.
-Is the position in question a critical and hard-to-fill position, as evidenced by repeated, unsuccessful attempts by the Department to recruit?
+If the answer is yes, the department should further consider the following: - i.
+Is this a high priority program as determined by the Board of Supervisor's Strategic Goals? - ii.
+Thorough exploration of alternative means of providing adequate services and have determined they are not feasible or are more costly. - iii.
+To the extent practical, efforts should be made to fill the position using extra help or through internal recruitment. - e.
+Is the position in question a critical and hard-to-fill position, as evidenced by repeated, unsuccessful attempts by the department to recruit?
 If the answer is yes, and if the program is a high priority for the Board of Supervisors, then the position can be considered.

-The Board approved in February 2008 the following actions in preparation for further reductions that may be required for the future.
-These actions, reaffirmed by the Board in 2009 and 2010, are:
+In February 2008, the Board approved the following actions in preparation for further reductions that may be required for the future and to help maintain the County financial stability, if possible, are: